mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 ### Use single line comments
 Your comments don't have to be on one single line, just don't use traditional multi-line comment format, ie: `/* These kinds of comments */`, because they will end up in the compiled css.
-Your comments, even if they are multi-line, should look like this:
+Your comments, even if they take up multiple lines, should look like this:

 ```sass
 // This file is where you override default Bootstrap variables.
 You